-The capital city of Andaman boasts of tourist friendly places that are gorgeous and awe-inspiring.
-There is plenty to discover in these cluster islands and Port Blair – a key pit stop in Andaman – never disappoints.
+The capital city of Andaman boasts of tourist-friendly places that are gorgeous and awe-inspiring.
+There is plenty to discover in these cluster islands and places to visit in Port Blair – a key pit stop in Andaman – never disappoints.
 Revel in the clear blue water, trek alongside green and brown thickets, and engage in the cultural history of India, as you explore the best places to visit in Port Blair.
 Not only in the city, there are a lot of unexplored attractions and tiny islands around Port Blair that you may add to your itinerary if you have plenty of time for sightseeing.
 Make the best of your trip by visiting each and every attraction mentioned below.

-1. Cellular Jail: The prison-turned-museum
+1. Cellular Jail: The Prison-Turned-Museum

-Timings for Cellular Jail and Jail museum: 09:00 – 12:00 and 13:00 – 16:15 (Closed on Mondays and Public Holidays.)
+Timings for Cellular Jail and Jail museum: 09:00 – 12:00 and 13:00 – 16:15 (Closed on Mondays and Public Holidays)

 Entry Fee: INR 10 (adults) | INR 100 (permits video recording)

-Don’t miss: The light and sound show, narrated by the Peepal tree which stood tall and witnessed the atrocities committed by the colonisers.
+Don’t miss: The light and sound show, narrated by the Peepal tree which stood tall and witnessed the atrocities committed by the colonizers.
 The voice behind the Peepal tree is that of actor Om Puri.

 Timings: There are two shows every day at 18:00 and 19:15 in Hindi except for on Monday, Wednesday, and Friday when the second show is in English.

-2. Japanese Bunkers: Reminiscent of the World War II
+2. Japanese Bunkers: Reminiscent Of The World War II

 There are umpteen places to see in Port Blair apart from the picturesque and serene beaches.
 Chatham Saw Mill is one such place to discover in these cluster islands.
-The mill was set up under the British administration in 1883 and is a well known wood processor in Asia.
+The mill was set up under the British administration in 1883 and is a well-known wood processor in Asia.
 Amidst the popular tourist places in Port Blair, the mill is quite an attraction for the young ones.

-Things to do: Search for the Japanese bomb crater left during World War II.
+Things to do: Search for the Japanese bomb crater left during World War II

 Timings: 9:00 – 16:00 (Monday – Friday) | 9:00 – 14:30 (Saturdays)